-CDQAP has been engaged in dairy animal care outreach since 2004 when we co-produced the Dairy Welfare Evaluation Guide with the University of California (contact CDQAP to obtain a copy).
-This official UC publication served as a reference point for producers or allied industry interested in science-based dairy welfare background information and an associated evaluation tool.
+CDQAP has been engaged in dairy animal care outreach since 2004 when we co-produced the Dairy Welfare Evaluation Guide with the University of California.
+This official UC publication served as a reference point for producers and allied industry interested in science-based dairy welfare background information, and an associated evaluation tool.

 California dairy producers interested in learning more about the national dairy FARM program can scan a short Q & A document.
 In addition, producers can check out all of the reference binder materials used in the CDQAP dairy FARM workshops (see binder below).

 Click on a binder to view its contents.